azdtrk/BlogPost/README.md

 # P.S.
-- Everthing in this repository will be developed and maintained, alongside with my full-time job, including the Read.Me :)
+- Everthing in this repository will be developed and maintained, including the Read.Me :)